louisbutt338/louisbutt338/README.md

 Currently working on:
 - nFoils: Python toolkit for neutron spectrum analysis using activation foils
-- live current reading code for picoammeters using pyserial and C++
 - general nuclear postprocessing and analysis codes for FISPACT, MCNP, OpenMC, SANDY

 Affiliations: